Critical Loads Analysis Figures

-- For the period from 2013 to 2015, 13 percent of all studied lakes and streams were shown to still receive levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
-This is a 60 percent improvement over the period from 2000 to 2002 when 34 percent of all studied lakes and streams exceeded their calculated critical load.
+- For the period from 2019 to 2021, 5.8 percent of the 7,869 studied lakes and streams still received levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
+This is an 84 percent improvement over the period from 2000 to 2002 when 38 percent of all studied lakes and streams exceeded their calculated critical load.

-- Emission reductions achieved between 2000 and 2015 have contributed and will continue to contribute to broad surface water improvements and increased aquatic ecosystem protection across the five regions along the Appalachian Mountains.
+- Emission reductions achieved between 2000 and 2021 have contributed and will continue to contribute to broad surface water improvements and increased aquatic ecosystem protection across the five LTM regions along the Appalachian Mountains.

-- Based on this analysis, current sulfur and nitrogen deposition loadings in 2015 still exceed levels required for recovery of some lakes and streams, indicating that additional emission reductions would be necessary for some acid-sensitive aquatic ecosystems along the Appalachian Mountains to recover and be protected from acid deposition.
+- Based on this analysis, current sulfur and nitrogen deposition loadings for the period of 2019 to 2021 still exceed levels required for recovery of some lakes and streams, indicating that some additional emission reductions are necessary for some acid-sensitive aquatic ecosystems along the Appalachian Mountains to recover and be protected from acid deposition.

-A critical loads analysis is an assessment tool used to provide a quantitative estimate of whether acid deposition levels resulting from SO₂ and NOₓ emissions are sufficient to protect aquatic biological resources.
+A critical loads analysis is an assessment used to provide a quantitative estimate of whether acid deposition levels are negatively impacting ecosystem health.
+The analysis here focuses on aquatic biological resources.
 If acidic deposition is less than the calculated critical load, harmful ecological effects (e.g., reduced reproductive success, stunted growth, loss of biological diversity) are not expected to occur, and ecosystems damaged by past exposure are expected to eventually recover.1

 - National Acid Precipitation Assessment Program (NAPAP) Report to Congress Exit